microsoft/ts-gyb/README.md

 [mini-editor](demo/mini-editor) contains an iOS and an Android rich text editing app.
 Their editors are powered by the same TypeScript web project.

 The web part provides some rich text formatting operations that can be invoked from iOS native.
-The operations are defined in [IEditor.ts](demo/mini-editor/web/src/editor/IEditor.ts). ts-codegen generates [EditorBridge.swift](demo/mini-editor/apple/MiniEditor/Generated/EditorBridge.swift) from that TypeScript interface.
+The operations are defined in [IEditor.ts](demo/mini-editor/web/src/editor/IEditor.ts). ts-gyb generates [EditorBridge.swift](demo/mini-editor/apple/MiniEditor/Generated/EditorBridge.swift) from that TypeScript interface.

 ## Documentation